younesszs/Police-use-of-force/README.md

 The repository introduces the code as well as the data.
 The code was already run in saved in Pickle files for reproducibility.
 The repository contains:
+- Sanity check of the MILP algorithm in in /CPLEX_sanity_check directory
 - Chicago complaint data for the Chicago Police Department.
 - Indianapolis use-of-force data from the Indianapolis Metropolitan Police Department.
 - Massachusetts complaint & disciplinary data from the Massachusetts POST Commission.